 - Pre-departure and re-entry programming and materials;

-- Telephonic access to the campus counseling center in the event that it is needed;
+- Non-confidential consultations with the Wellness Center, in the event that it is needed;

 - Supplemental international health insurance coverage;